Skip to main content Skip to main navigation Skip to search

 • Transport horses directly to MQF or the AA site using the route confirmed with the biosecurity officer.

-• Been nominated by the horse importer.
+• Been nominated by the horse importer

-Horse transport vehicle drivers must:
+• Horse truck drivers must:

 • Wash off the disinfectant that was applied by the biosecurity officer after the minimum contact time has been reached and the biosecurity officer has directed the wash down.

-• Follow biosecurity officer directions to surrender the department’s overalls for laundering and footwear for cleaning and disinfection, then undertake a head to toe, full body 3 minute shower (including washing hair and cleaning under fingernails).
+• Undertake a head to toe, full body 3-minute shower (including washing hair and cleaning under fingernails) onsite.

 • Remain in the horse compound until the end of the PAQ period OR